chrissy3815/exactLTRE/README.md

 This package includes functions for the classical methods as well as the fANOVA-based exact methods that we introduce.
-This will allow researchers to use both the methods that are standard in the literature up until now (2021), and the new methods that we encourage as a new standard.
+This will allow researchers to use both the methods that have been standard in the literature, and the new methods that we developed (Hernandez et al. 2023 :10.1111/2041-210X.14065) and that we now encourage as a new standard.

 ## Installation